 “They are a good reflection of what life is like.”

 Please feel free to forward this to any aspiring raft guides.
-We would love to spend time with the next generation of professional river rats!
+If you know anyone interested in a raft guide training program in Golden, BC, we would love to spend time with the next generation of professional river rats!

 You can also contact us by emailing firstname.lastname@example.org, or calling 1 877 344 7238